mapbiomas/training/Class_3/README.md

 };
 ```

 Then, we use this function to collect the points in each group of polygons created.
-Note that the function takes two arguments: `polygons` and` nPoints`.
-These arguments are the `drawn polygons` and the` number of points we want to collect.` There are other, more accurate ways to define the number of points to be collected.
-For example, we can determine the size of the set of points using as a reference the proportion of the known area of your region of interest `ROI`.
-The purpose of this tutorial is to show an introductory approach, and that is why we are empirically defining 100 points for `vegetation,` 100 points for` notVegetation`, and 50 points for `water.`
+Note that the function takes two arguments: _polygons_ and _nPoints_.
+These arguments are the drawn polygons and the number of points we want to collect.

+There are other, more accurate ways to define the number of points to be collected.
+For example, we can determine the size of the set of points using the proportion of the known area of your region of interest (ROI) as a reference.
+However, the purpose of this tutorial is to demonstrate an introductory approach.
+For simplicity, we empirically define 100 points for vegetation, 100 points for notVegetation, and 50 points for water.

 ```javascript
 // Collect random points inside your polygons